maniospas/smoll/docs/reference.md

 a `mut` pointer per `ptr = buf[element]&&`.

-`ptr.` dereferences the pointers onto a local object.
+`ptr..` dereferences pointers onto local objects.
-For example, `ptr..field` gets a field from an object stored in a pointer.
+For example, `ptr...field` gets a field from an object stored in a pointer.
 On the other hand, move values onto pointed locations of mutable pointers per `ptr << value`.